Interstate 70 Business (Columbia, Missouri): Route description

 I-70 Bus. starts at exit 125 on I-70/U.S. Route 40 (US 40) in Columbia.
 From this interchange, it runs east-southeasterly along a four-lane thoroughfare on the northern side of Columbia.
 The roadway is bounded by several businesses, including car dealerships and fast-food restaurants.
 I-70 Bus. intersects Route 163 (Providence Road) near Hickman High School.
 At the intersection with Range Line Street, Route 763 merges in from the north, and the two highways run concurrently for three blocks.
 Route 763 turns southward at the intersection with North College Avenue.
-I-70 Bus. intersects another highway, Supplemental Route B, on the eastern side of its routing before it reaches a partial interchange with I-70/US 40 near Hinkson Creek.
-Access to eastbound I-70/US 40 must go through the I-70 connector.
+I-70 Bus. intersects another highway, Supplemental Route B, on the eastern side of its routing before reaching Conley Road past Hinkson Creek through the 2018 expansion.
+Access to I-70/US 40 must go through the I-70 connector.

 History

 The interchange at the eastern terminus used to allow eastbound traffic onto eastbound I-70/US 40, but, in 2018, the route was rerouted onto East Boulevard and over Hinkson Creek before reaching Conley Road near the I-70 connector.
-Now, exit 128 only allows westbound I-70/US 40 traffic to enter westbound I-70 Bus.
+Exit 128 allowed westbound I-70/US 40 traffic to enter westbound I-70 Bus until it was closed in Fall 2024.

-Future

-The Missouri Department of Transportation (MoDOT) has proposed to close off westbound I-70 exit 128 that allows traffic to exit onto I-70 Bus.
-If it moves forward, I-70 Bus.'s eastern terminus will be relocated to the I-70 connector.